 Currently, frontal lobe function research is utilizing functional brain imaging techniques to pool collateral findings, look at antecedents, and use a large sample size to eliminate spurious variables; thus, brain regions that contribute to dysexecutive syndromes may prove to be more multifunctional (Lloyd 2000).
 Functional imaging has demonstrated that adults and children with focal, especially frontal, right-hemispheric lesions display similar behaviors such as attentional deficits, inability to inhibit a response, and impersistence of activity (Filley et al 1999).

 The relationship between executive functions and so-called general intelligence is not well-defined yet (García-Molina et al 2010).
 Barbey and colleagues evaluated impairments on the Wechsler Adult Intelligence Scale and Delis-Kaplan Executive Function System in 182 patients with focal brain damage in relation to voxel-based lesion-symptom mapping (Barbey et al 2012).
 Abnormal performance in these tests was observed following damage to a distributed network of left lateralized brain areas (frontal and parietal cortex and white matter association tracts).
 It has also been pointed out that some executive function test such as the Wisconsin Card Sorting Test and Verbal Fluency are closely linked to fluid intelligence.
+Departing from the hypothesis that fluid intelligence is related to executive functioning, a confirmatory factor analysis on a mixed neuropsychiatric and nonclinical sample was performed (van Aken et al 2016).
+A very high correlation between fluid intelligence and executive functioning was found (0.91), with working memory being the most profound indicator.
+A moderate to high correlation between crystallized intelligence and executive functioning was also present.
+The authors concluded that this study clearly supported the strong association between executive function and intelligence, particularly fluid intelligence.
 Executive dysfunction observed in some clinical conditions such as Parkinson disease can be interpreted to reflect a decrease in fluid intelligence (Roca et al 2012).